 Winnebago Service Center – Forest City, Iowa: Stayed October 2017.
 Free for service customers.
 If you have to get service done on your Winnebago, this is a great option.
 You get to plug in for free while you wait.
 Customers with appointments get a pass for the length of their stay, while those without an appointment can get a new pass each morning with no issues.
 Not much to do in the area other than the factory tour, but a short walk into town offers one or two food options and a cute pub.

 Walmart – Mt.
 Pleasant, Iowa: Stayed October 2017.

 Harvest Host (Brewery) – Arnaudville, LA: Stayed May 2017.
 Best beer I’ve ever had!
 The coffee beer is my new favorite.
 And we loved talking to the brewmaster.
 He gave us lots of tips for exploring the local area.
-Although, the overnight spot was near a road and a bit noisy, more so due to some Whip-poor-wills nearby.
+Although, the overnight spot was near a road and really noisy, more so due to some Whip-poor-wills nearby than anything.

 Forest Road 752 – White Mountain National Forest – Bethel, ME: Stayed June 2017.
-No signal, almost creepy silence, no fee – what more can you ask of a boondocking site?
+No signal, almost creepy silence and no fee – what more can you ask of a boondocking site?
 The views on the drive up were great, too!
 However, the bugs in the summer were out in full force and the drive is a bit bumpy on the dirt road.

 ★ Harvest Host (Brewery) – Boothbay, ME: Stayed June 2017.
 Best meal we’ve had in a while and we even got to chat with the owners and staff over a bonfire.
 Great food, beer and people!
 They even have a mini RV park in addition to one small Harvest Host spot.